imooger/langgraph_demo/README.md

 # LangGraph Tutorial

-This is a LangGraph demo to to create an assistant bot that can book and cancel appointments.
+This is a LangGraph demo to create an assistant bot that can book and cancel appointments.

 To run the code here you will need to install the packages listed in the requirements.txt: